 PERFORMANCE MEASURES BASELINE RESULTS 2024/2025 TARGET 2025/2026 TARGET 2026/2027 TARGET 2027-34 TARGET Site specific projects are developed for selected degraded waterbodies.
 2022-2023: Achieved New projects and associated milestones are developed and reported to Council.
+New projects and associated milestones are developed and reported to Council.
+New projects and associated milestones are developed and reported to Council.
+New projects and associated milestones are developed and reported to Council.
 Site specific projects are developed for selected degraded waterbodies.
-2022-2023: Achieved Project actions have been progressed as scheduled.
-Note: [80-100% = achieved][70-79% - partially achieved] [< 70% = not achieved]
+2022-2023: Achieved have been progressed as scheduled.
+Note: Project actions have been progressed as scheduled.
+Note: [>80% = achieved] Project actions have been progressed as scheduled.
+Note: [>80% = achieved] Project actions have been progressed as scheduled.
+Note: [>80% = achieved]